filipp-lotsmanov/filipp-lotsmanov/README.md

-I build computer vision and sequence models, and the infrastructure that takes them from a training run to something another service can call.
+## About

+Third-year Applied Data Science & AI student at Breda University of Applied Sciences, graduating July 2028.

+I work on computer vision and sequence models — segmentation, object localisation, gesture recognition — and on the infrastructure that trains and serves them: Airflow, Azure ML, FastAPI, Docker.
+Python is my main language, Go for concurrent data work.

+Most of the projects below were built for external clients or to hackathon deadlines as part of the programme; two are solo work.
+Looking for an ML engineering internship.

-Six projects below: a root-segmentation model at **0.8371 F1** on 20,512 held-out test patches, a Kaggle entry taken from 37.6% to **10.7% sMAPE**, a Go pipeline streaming **2.3 GB** of CSV through a **4 MB** heap, and the winning submission at **BrabantHack 2026**.
+Six projects below: a root-segmentation model at **0.8371 F1** on 20,512 held-out test patches, a Kaggle entry taken from 37.6% to **10.7% sMAPE**, a Go pipeline streaming **2.3 GB** of CSV through a **4 MB** heap, and the winning submission at **BrabantHack 2026**

 <p align="center">
   <img src="assets/shadow-detection-demo.gif" width="640" alt="Predicting an off-screen pedestrian's position from their shadow">